 Sun block, insect repellent and a torch/flashlight should be packed along with any medication you may need during your trip and perhaps a supply of your favourite snack food from home for long days in the forest or early pre-breakfast starts.

-Other guides that include Vietnam are A Field Guide to the Birds of South-East Asia by Craig Robson, Birds of South-East Asia by Norman Arlott and Birds of Vietnam, Cambodia and Laos (Pocket Photo Guides) by Peter Davidson.
+Other guides that include but are not specifically focused on Vietnam are A Field Guide to the Birds of South-East Asia by Craig Robson, Birds of South-East Asia by Norman Arlott and Birds of Vietnam, Cambodia and Laos (Pocket Photo Guides) by Peter Davidson.

 Useful supplementary books covering other areas of Vietnamese natural history include Vietnam: A Natural History by Jane Sterling, Martha Maud Hurley & Le Duc Minh, A Field Guide to the Mammals of South-East Asia by Charles M. Francis, A Field Guide to the Reptiles of South-East Asia by Indraneil Das and Butterflies of Vietnam: An illustrated checklist by Alexander L Monastyrskii & Alexey L Devyatkin.

-The wide range of travel guides available for Vietnam includes The Lonely Planet Guide to Vietnam by Iain Stewart, The Rough Guide to Vietnam by Martin Zatko & Rachel Mills and Vietnam, Cambodia & Laos (Footprint Handbook) by Andrew Spooner & David W. Lloyd.
+The wide range of travel guides available for Vietnam includes The Lonely Planet Guide to Vietnam, The Rough Guide to Vietnam, DK Eyewitness Vietnam and The Footprint Handbook to Vietnam, Cambodia & Laos.
 The pocket-sized Lonely Planet Vietnamese Phrasebook & Dictionary by Ben Handicott is a useful addition to your travelling library while for some light background reading try To Vietnam with Love: A Travel Guide for the Connoisseur by Kim Fay.
 There are several very good Vietnam maps available if you want to track your travels through the country including those from Lonely Planet, National Geographic, Marco Polo and Periplus.

 Birding in Vietnam